ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ### Add missing file extensions in imports

-Next, add the missing file extensions in imports to all files in the `src`, `tests`, and `sample` folders.
+Next, as required by the JavaScript modules (ESM), you must add the missing file extensions to all files in the `src', `tests', and `sample' folders during import.

 ```diff
 - import { Plugin } from 'ckeditor5/src/core';